Table of Contents

 In a January 19, 2004 letter to Councillor Wilson, the ISDI mentioned that the issue has been followed all these years by our organization and that we wished to show our support for what would serve in the best interests of preserving the breed in the Arctic.
 Wilson was asked if he would be willing to serve as a liaison to The Fan Hitch in order to provide first hand and accurate information on this and other issues that face the Inuit dog.
 Wilson was also asked if there had been discussion regarding the responsibility of children and accountability of adults relative to youngsters staying out of potential harm's way and or the harassing of picketed dogs; if parents were held accountable for the actions of their children; and what programs currently exist to educate children about their conduct around dogs.

-Wilson has not responded to either of two requests for further details
+Wilson has not responded to either of two requests for

 on this issue.